Realizing quantum gates with optically-addressable $^{171}$Yb$^{+}$ ion qudits: Introduction

 Recently, mutliqudit quantum processors~\cite{Hill2021,Ringbauer2021,OBrien2022}, including the one based on $^{40}$Ca$^{+}$ qudits~\cite{Ringbauer2021}, have been demonstrated.
 In trapped-ion systems, quantum information is typically encoded in metastable states of ions, which are coupled by optical or microwave (mw) fields to perform quantum operations.
-In the case of using qudits, for example, the Zeeman structure of the 729 nm optical transition in $^{40}$Ca$^{+}$ ion has been used for the qudit encoding with the Hilbert space dimension up to 7~\cite{Ringbauer2021}.
-One may argue that transition frequencies between certain of the qudit sublevels are more susceptible to the magnetic field fluctuations in contrast to the one usually chosen as a qubit.
-However, the proper magnetic shielding allows one to significantly reduce the impact of the field noise on the coherence time.
-As it has been shown~\cite{Ringbauer2021}, switching from qubits to qudits in trapped-ion setups does not require significant modifications of the control tools.
-In particular, single-qudit and two-qudit operations constituting a universal gate set have been demonstrated in Ref.~\cite{Ringbauer2021}.
-However, finding best-possible conditions for making scalable qudit-based quantum processors requires additional research.
-Specifically, another promising option for trapped-ion setups is to use $^{171}$Yb$^{+}$, which offers certain advantages~\cite{Sage2019} proving multiple options for encoding quantum information with a high degree of robustness with respect to decoherence~\cite{Quantinuum2022,Ryan-Anderson2022,Kim2021}.
+In the case of using qudits, for example, the Zeeman structure of the 729 nm optical transition in $^{40}$Ca$^{+}$ ion has been used for the qudit encoding with $d$ up to 7~\cite{Ringbauer2021}.
+One may argue that transition frequencies between certain of the sublevels are more susceptible to magnetic field fluctuations in contrast to the one usually chosen as a qubit (see Fig.~\ref{fig:levels}).
+However, with the proper magnetic shielding one can significantly reduce the impact of the field noise on the coherence time.
+It is possible to realize a universal gate set consisting of single-qudit and two-qudit operations.
+However, finding best-possible conditions for developing scalable qudit-based quantum processors requires additional research.
+Specifically, another promising option for trapped-ion setups is to use $^{171}$Yb$^{+}$, which offers certain advantages~\cite{Sage2019}.
+In particular, the ytterbium ion level structure provides multiple options for encoding quantum information with a high degree of robustness with respect to decoherence~\cite{Quantinuum2022,Ryan-Anderson2022,Kim2021}.